dhis2/training-docs/content/tracker_use/tg_event_reports.md

 In an online setting, you will be breaking regularly to allow them to perform various ungraded exercises in order to keep them engaged.

-If the participants are doing the demo with you at the same time, you can take time to go around the audience and help them if the academy is happening onsite.
-There should be a team of trainers doing this at all times as well.
+In an in-person setting, the participants may be doing the demo with you at the same time.
+In this scenario, it is ideal if there are other trainer's moving around the room to support participant's as it will be difficult for the trainer leading the session to answer many individual questions during the demonstrations.

 ## Quick Guide

 1. Review the event reports interface
-2. Create an aggregate/pivot table event report using COVID-19 vaccination containing the following details:
+2. Create an aggregate/pivot table event report using COVID-19 surveillance containing the following details:
-   1. Table Style : Pivot, Output Type : Event
+- Table Style : Pivot, Output Type : Event
-   2. Program : COVAC - COVID-19 Vaccination Registration
+- Program : COVID-19 Case Based Surveillance
-   3. Stage : Vaccination
+- Stage : Stage 3 - Lab Results
-   4. Data : Dose Number (Filter out the 1st dose; both in the data selection as well as in the layout), Sex, Vaccine Name
+- Data : Lab Test Result (select Positive as the filter), Age (apply the Age COVID-19 Legend), Sex
-   5. Period : This year
+- Period : This year
-   6. Org Unit : Country
+- Org Unit : Country
 3. Create a line list event report using COVID-19 vaccination
-   1. Modify the previous table to be a line list
-   2. Add in some attributes and modify the layout of the table (ie. First name, Surname, Local ID)
-   3. Add/remove filters for the data (ie. Dose number, vaccine name)
+- Table Style : Line, Output Type : Event
+- Program : COVAC - COVID-19 Vaccination Registry
+- Stage : Vaccination
+- Data
+  - First Name, Surname, National ID, Sex
+  - Vaccine Name
+  - Dose Number (Filter by 1st dose)
+- Period : This year
+- Org Unit : Country

 STOP!
 Have them perform Exercise 1

 4. Create a list event report for a repeatable stage using the COVID-19 surveillance program
+   1. Open up this record in tracker capture and review the repeated events in stage 2 - lab request
+      - Org Unit : CHW Mahosot
+      - Program : COVID-19 Case-based surveillance
+      - Local Case ID : ID-5353942, First Name : Angela, Last Name : Campbell, Sex : Female
+   2. Create an event report with the following inputs:
+      - Table Style : Line List
+      - Output Type : Event
+      - Program : COVID-19 Case-based Surveillance, Stage : Lab Request
+      - Data :
+        - Local Case ID : ID-5353942
+        - First Name
+        - Surname
+        - Lab Test Reason
+        - Type of test
+        - Type of specimen
+        - Period : Last Year
+        - Org Unit : CHW Mahosot
+   3. Explain how event reports work with repeated data
+   4. Add in more repeated data by removing the filter for local case ID and change the period to this year

 5. Create the same report using enrollment as the output type

+   - Table Style : Line List
+   - Output Type : Enrollment
+   - Program : COVID-19 Case-based Surveillance, Stage : Lab Request
+   - Data :
+     - Local Case ID
+     - First Name
+     - Surname
+     - Lab Test Reason
+     - Type of test
+     - Type of specimen
+   - Period : This Year
+   - Org Unit : CHW Mahosot

 STOP!
 Have them perform Exercise 2

 6. Create an aggregate/pivot table event report using a repeatable stage

-7. Create an aggregate/pivot table enrollment report using a repeatable stage
+   1. Create a report with the following details:
+      - Table Style : Pivot, Output Type : Event
+      - Program : COVAC - COVID-19 Vaccination Registration
+      - Stage : Vaccination
+      - Data : Sex, Vaccine Name
+      - Period : This year
+      - Org Unit : Country
+   1. Duplicate your tab and open the event report "COVAC - Registrations by sex."
+   2. Compare these two outputs

 STOP!
 Have them perform Exercise 3

-8. Create a line list enrollment type event report using multiple stages from the COVID-19 surveillance program
+7. Create a line list enrollment type event report using multiple stages from the COVID-19 surveillance program

+    - Table Style : Line List
+    - Output Type : Enrollment
+    - Program : COVID-19 Case-based Surveillance
+    - Attributes
+      - First Name, Surname, Sex
+    - Stage 1 - Clinical Exam
+      - Underlying condition
+      - Signs/symptoms present
+    - Stage 3 - Lab Results
+      - Type of Test
+      - Lab Result
+    - Stage 4 - Health Outcome
+      - Health Outcome
+    - Period : This Year
+    - Org Unit : Country

 STOP!
 Have them perform exercise 4